-Under the Cerebral OUD treatment plan, you will receive not only online medical subscriptions of Suboxone but also personalized phone and video sessions with cognitive medical professionals.
-These professionals walk with you throughout your recovery journey and are made up of a dedicated prescriber or therapist, care counselor, and coordinator.
+Under the Cerebral OUD treatment plan, you will receive not only online medical subscriptions to Suboxone but also personalized video sessions with cognitive medical professionals.
+These professionals walk with you throughout your recovery journey and are made up of a dedicated prescriber, care counselor, and coordinator.

 How does Suboxone work?